 But I also love spending time with my friends, family and my two dogs, I think it is important to spend time away from your main passion too so you don’t burn out or get bored!

 What’s it like working at DF concerts?

 My job title at DF Concerts is Marketing & Communications Assistant.
 I think, like most working in the live music industry, you tend to have a very dynamic job that can mean you end up doing loads of different things throughout the day.

 The opportunity with DF was kind of just a right time, right place situation.

 I had been on placement with the company from January to May of this year for the Industry Placement Module on my music business course and then continued over the summer as a Business Support Assistant during their busy summer season.
 This was a great experience and I was able to work with a great team who gave me the best introduction to the company.
 I was able to get a really good understanding of the company at all levels which definitely helped when coming into this new role.

 When the Business Support position was coming to an end, the role within the Marketing Department became available.
 I had already done some work with the team assisting them with some projects over my placement so they encouraged me to apply.
 Then I went through the usual application and interview process and ended up with the job!

 tips on getting a job in music promotions

-SAE seemed like the best option for this degree not only because of the location being in a city with one of the most thriving music scenes and so many legendary venues but also the fact the degree was only two years.
-Although it is a big commitment I really felt like it has given me a head start in the industry, I’ve been able to complete my degree and begin working full-time in the industries in half the time a lot of my peers will take to do the same.
+SAE seemed like the best option for this music industry course not only because of the location being in a city with one of the most thriving music scenes and so many legendary venues but also the fact the music degree was only two years.
+Although it is a big commitment I really felt like it has given me a head start in the industry, I’ve been able to complete my degree and begin working full-time in the industry in half the time a lot of my peers will take to do the same.

 To anyone considering applying to SAE I would say; do make sure you are prepared, it is a commitment and you will need to work hard but at the same time you will have so much fun and meet incredible people that will make it all worth it, and coming out with a full degree in two years is not bad compensation!